sricharan-07/web-applications/README.md

 # sample-repository
-for github illustration and illustrationof devops methodologies
+for github illustration and illustration of methodologies